oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-11-28.md

 1. The following issues were closed without further action:

+    1. [Issue #195](https://github.com/oasis-tcs/sarif-spec/issues/195): "You should be able to omit fileLocation.uri if it matches the files dictionary property name"

+        This is moot because `run.files` is no longer a dictionary.

     1. [Issue #278](https://github.com/oasis-tcs/sarif-spec/issues/278): "Should the sections be reordered?"

+       This is an editorial issue raised by Jim.
+Michael and I discussed and we feel the current ordering approach reasonable as a whole (although we might decide to make small changes consistent with the current approach).

 1. I made the following changes at editorial discretion: